-{¶48} I respectfully dissent from the majority's view on the first assignment of error that there was sufficient evidence to establish that Shaw committed all of the elements of tampering with evidence.
-At most, Shaw committed falsification, an offense for which he was not charged.
+{¶52} As indicated in my original dissent, at most, Shaw committed falsification, an offense for which he was not charged.
 Under the majority's rationale, every defendant who does not immediately confess to the police and turn over all evidence of a crime has arguably tampered with evidence.
 This is an erroneous application of the tampering with evidence statute that stretches the inferences of what a criminal defendant does to an unreasonable extreme.
 I concur with regard to the other assignments of error.